-Deep cleaning of a new, unused chain with solvents is the most effective way to remove enough factory grease to let lubricasnts adhere to bare metal.
-It is recommended/required as a prelude to lubrication:
+Deep cleaning of a new, unused chain with solvents is the most effective way to remove enough factory grease to let lubricants adhere to bare metal.
+It is recommended/required as a prelude to lubrication with:

-- Immersion waxes – by manufacturers of the hard wax pellet products and the hot waxing advisers;
+- Immersion waxes by manufacturers of the hard wax pellet products and the hot waxing advisers; ans